Law, Government, Business & Science

 Herbert Marcus tied the store to the city that made it possible

 Herbert Marcus's biography rounds out the family model.
-He came out of immigrant Jewish life in Kentucky and Texas, worked his way through sales and buying jobs, and became not just a merchant but a civic builder in Dallas.
+He came out of immigrant Jewish life in Kentucky and Texas, worked his way through sales and buying jobs, and became both a merchant and a civic builder in Dallas.
 His biography shows him active in banking, education, opera, interfaith work, welfare efforts, and Temple Emanu-El.

 That broader involvement helps explain why Neiman Marcus became more than a shop.
 It grew with Dallas and helped advertise Dallas back to itself.
-Luxury retail in this case was never only about consumption.
-It was also about urban confidence, cultural aspiration, and the claim that Texas could produce not just oil fortunes but metropolitan taste.
+Luxury retail in this case was about more than consumption.
+It was also about urban confidence, cultural aspiration, and the claim that Texas could produce oil fortunes and metropolitan taste.

-The business kept innovating by selling an atmosphere, not just garments
+The business kept innovating by selling an atmosphere as well as garments

 The store figured out that luxury is partly material and partly theatrical.
-You do not merely sell clothes.
-You sell a setting in which taste, travel, prestige, and cultural capital all feel proximate.
+You sell clothes, and you also sell a setting in which taste, travel, prestige, and cultural capital all feel proximate.

 That is why the brand outlived the founding trio.
 Later leaders, especially Stanley Marcus, expanded the idea without abandoning the central formula.
 Neiman Marcus kept making the shopping experience itself into the product.